Legend of Zelda: Ocarina of TImeRetro Review - The Game Crater

 People lining up to buy the game on release day, probably.

-How Does it Look Through Fresh Eyes?
+How Does The Legend of Zelda: Ocarina of Time Look Through Fresh Eyes?

-My initial thoughts of this game were… well, to be honest, not great.
-I chose this game knowing its reputation, but not a lot else.
-It wasn’t long before I was starting to question what I’d gotten myself in for.
-The initial tutorial level felt like a large amount of work for a small reward, and the following, seemingly aimless, mission in the Deku Tree was filled by a raft of annoying enemies.
-Before long I began wondering if Ocarina of Time was really just the most overrated game of all time instead.
+The initial tutorial level felt like a large amount of work for a small reward, and the following seemingly aimless mission in the Deku Tree was filled with a raft of annoying enemies.
+Before long, I began wondering if Ocarina of Time was really just the most overrated game of all time instead.

 Ocarina of Time

-I gotta tell you Mr Deku Tree, you need to work on your first impressions (Source)
+I gotta tell you Mr Deku Tree; you need to work on your first impressions (Source)

 But please, young warrior – put away your keyboard, for I soon learned the error of my ways.
 This game is not overrated at all.
 This game is good.
 In fact, this game is excellent.
-It wasn’t long before I was absolutely enchanted by this game, I knew then the hype was real.
-Everything in this game just works – the characters, the story, the world, the music – the list could go on.
-It all goes together well and what it delivers to you is an absolute masterpiece of a video gaming experience.
+It wasn’t long before I was absolutely enchanted by this game; I knew then the hype was real.
+Everything in this game works – the characters, the story, the world, the music – the list could go on.
+It all goes together well, and what it delivers to you is an absolute masterpiece of a video gaming experience.

 Rising to the Top – Top 3 Highlights